Northwestern Medicine Transplant Surgeons Join White House Efforts to Increase Access to Organ Transplants, Reduce Organ Waiting List

 “I was honored to be a part of this Summit that brought together key stakeholders from both the public and private sector to address issues impacting organ availability and new technologies to improve organ donation and transplant outcomes,” said Dr. Wertheim, a transplant surgeon at Northwestern Memorial Hospital and an assistant professor at Northwestern University Feinberg School of Medicine.
 “Working together, we can find solutions that will save more lives and improve transplant care and outcomes across the country.”

-At Northwestern, Dr. Wertheim leads a research lab that is advancing the state of art in organ regeneration and tissue engineering to develop methods to develop liver and kidney tissue as a cutting-edge solution to the organ shortage dilemma.
-More information about this research can be found here.*
+At Northwestern, Dr. Wertheim leads a research lab that is advancing the state of art in organ regeneration and tissue engineering to develop methods to develop liver and kidney tissue as a leading-edge solution to the organ shortage dilemma.

 - Close the gap between the 95 percent of Americans who support organ donation and the roughly 50 percent who are registered